adiberk/TA/README.md

 - Each student can rate their TAs based on a 5-point scale and a written review
 - Each TA has a TA Profile page which shows their average rating and all the comments given by any of their students.
 This allows TAs to build a reputation, making them more likely to be hired by professors and can go on their resume.
 ![image](app/assets/images/reviews.png)

+### Technology
+TA OnDemand uses technology beyond Ruby on Rails including Javascript, Amazon Web Services and Action Cable.

+#### JavaScript
+We were surprised at how much JavaScript we had to use in this App.
+We had no JavaScript experience before building this application so we learned while developing this App.
+JavaScript is used in the TA review feature to make the live search function and the star ratings update in real time.
+JavaScript is also used in the live chat feature to support action cable.

+#### Action Cable
+Action cable was a big challenge.
+We used it in the Live Chat featue to seamlessly integrate WebSockets into our Rails application.
+This integration is what makes real-time messaging possible in our Live Chat feature.
+It also supports multiple channels from a single user, allowing someone to hold many private conversations at once.
+This was a challenging feature because it required a strong understanding of WebSockets, Channels and JavaScript.

+#### Schema
+TA OnDemand is built on a rich and complicated backend schema.
+We spent many hours developing our schema due to complicated User relationships.
+Since a user might have two identities, student and TA, we implemented two associative tables between User and Course: Enrollment and Enrollment_ta.
+We also assigned alias names for tables, like tacourses, to make our queries straightforward and our development simpler.